 Telegram is a free cross-platform (Windows, MacOS, Linux, Android, iOS, Windows Phone, Web) messaging application that allows to be connected on multiple devices at the same time.
 From their own words, the application is build “with a focus on speed and security”.
 I have been using it for some time now, and I love it.

 Urban Airship is a platform allowing companies to easily send notifications and rich messages to their customer base.
 The web application allows to define messages to send and one of their key feature is the possibility to group customer targets into segments.
 Those segments are created based on a set of tags – each tag usually describing the behavior of the user on the app (for instance, a tag might be set to users that logs in, users that have used feature X 3 times, users that have bought in app, etc.).

 Amazon Web Services (AWS) offers well known resources for anyone looking for cheap (if not free) computing power or storage.
 They offer a very flexible solution allowing to get started in minutes and in this post, I’ll describe a way to use S3 (Simple Storage Service) in order to take off-site backup of your data.

 By default, Synology NAS drives do not offer any way to securely delete files.
 It is however possible to install a couple of tools to ensure that your files are securely removed from the drive.
 The first and easiest option is to install

 shred but it has some limitations compared to

 This is just a quick article to recap the process about installing bootstrap (ipkg) on a Synology NAS.
-This has already been documented plenty of times so I won’t go into the detailed process here.
+This has already been documented plenty of times (on Synology wiki, another Synology wiki and on nas-storage-blog) so I won’t go into the detailed process here.
 In fact, I am mainly doing this to provide a mirror of the bootstrap file that is necessary for the DS111 (or more generally for any Marvel Kirkwood mv6282 ARM based model).